justin-tpb/TaxIDs-to-SankeyMATIC/README.md

 ### Note
-Entrez will sometimes cause an `HTTP Error 400 Bad Request` error.
-If this happens, just try again after a few seconds.
+Occasionally, Entrez may return an `HTTP Error 400 Bad Request` error.
+When this occurs, the script will attempt two additional retries.
+If the error persists, please try again later.

 ## Output
 * A `<input_filename>.taxonomy.csv` file containing the input TaxIDs along with the fetched taxonomic information.